pi-star-2025/pi_star/Misc/Animals_And_People/frogs.md

 When you are asleep, the throat has more muscular actions because you are not speaking.
 In humans this leads to snoring; in frogs this leads to tongue strength.

-Since frogs don't use their eyes for power, their hearing/speaking is surprisingly alert.
+Frogs use their big eyes for both hearing/seeing.